Amolrakhunde/Credit-Card-Default-Prediction/README.md

 * Support Vector Machine
 * Gradient Boosting
 * XG Boosting
+* Cross Validation & Hyperparameter Tunning
 * Comparison of Model
 * Combined ROC Curve
 * Feature Importance

 ## Conclusion:-

-1. Random Forest classifier shows highest test accuracy of 86.3% and F1 score of 85.7%.
+1. From all baseline model, Random Forest classifier shows highest test accuracy and F1 score and AUC.

-2. Decision tree model shows lowest test accuracy and F1 score but train accuracy is 100%

-3. Random Forest model and decision tree model have huge difference in train and test accuracy which shows overfitting.
+2. Baseline model of Random Forest and decision tree shows huge difference in train and test accuracy which shows overfitting.

+3. After cross validation and hyperparameter tunning, XG Boost shows highest test accuracy score of 87% and AUC is 0.874.

+4. Cross validation and hyperparameter tunning certainly reduces chances of overfitting and also increases performance of model.